 - Periodically check yourself and others for ticks during your outing.
 Don't forget to check your pets, backpacks, and other accessories, as well.

-- Live ticks can be discarded by placing them in rubbing alcohol, hand sanitizer or soapy water.
+- Live ticks that are not attached can be discarded by placing them in rubbing alcohol, hand sanitizer or soapy water.